 - Late-breaking abstracts will undergo regular peer-review evaluation.

-- Only six abstracts will be accepted and presented in the Late-Breaking Abstracts session on Tuesday, December 5.
+- Only six abstracts will be accepted for presentation in the Late-Breaking Abstracts session on Tuesday, December 12.

 - The accepted abstracts will be published online-only on the Blood Abstracts website.
 Late-breaking abstracts not accepted for presentation will not be published in any form.